godaner/gocipher/README.md

 # Gocipher
-Gocipher is a cross platform command line tool for encryption and decryption, including RSA, DES, BASE64, MD5, SHA256.
+Gocipher is a cross platform command line tool for encryption and decryption, including RSA, DES, AES, BASE64, MD5, SHA256.
 # Install
 To install the library, follow the classical: